The Feast of Saint Nicholas: Jan Steen and his contemporaries

 Jan Steen was a Dutch genre painter of the 17th century.
 Dutch painting of the time, including the landscapes of Aelbert Cuyp and Jacob van Ruisdael, show a rustic intimacy that carried over into genre paintings of domestic scenes.
 The paintings of Jan Vermeer and Jan Steen detail the same sense of comfort in scenes from daily household life.
 As the Dutch economy thrived and the middle class of wealthy merchants grew, such domestic paintings rose in popularity.
-As members of the middle class became the new patrons of art, the traditional religious and historical subjects were less popular than the newer household scenes that offer direct glimpses into the lives of Dutch families of the time.
+As the middle class became the new patrons of art, traditional religious and historical subjects lost favor to household scenes that chronicle the lives of Dutch families of the time.

 Painting in the Dutch Golden Age

 Jan Steen falls in the greater category of the Baroque period in painting.
 Baroque painting in the Netherlands was different from that in other countries in that it did not have the same idealized finery and magnificent grandeur.
 Instead, the Dutch style can be identified by its focus on extreme detail and realism, different even from neighboring Flanders and the splendid Flemish baroque paintings.

 Pictorial light: As they strived for extreme realism, Dutch Golden Age painters mastered the art of depicting the quality of light, particularly concentrating on the way that it behaved and reflected on various surfaces.

-Domestic detail: The revolution of oil paints in the 15th century made extreme detail possible in paintings.
-Dutch genre paintings like the Feast of Saint Nicholas exemplify this attention to detail in order to give an extremely realistic view of each genre scene.
-For example, the bread basket in the foreground of the painting shows the details of the woven wicker basket and the assorted crackers and nuts in the basket and spilled carelessly on the floor.
-Also in the basket the shiny outer coating of the bun and each individual seed that is used to garnish it, exemplifies not only the use of detail, but also Steen’s focus on light on various surfaces.
+Domestic detail: The rise of oil paints in the 15th century made possible the reproduction of fine detail, allowing scenes to be rendered with unprecedented realism.
+The Feast of Saint Nicholas typifies this practice with—to take but one example—its woven wicker basket in the lower left corner, each strand minutely defined, overflowing with seasonal fare, glistening, and finely detailed, and scattered in careless abundance.